 OPEN SUBMISSION DAY AND DEADLINE

-We invite all artists to unleash their creativity and re-design (or create fan art) of one the characters of the Neverending Story franchise!
+We invite all artists to unleash their creativity and design their unique vision of a Hawaiian dancer!

 Make sure to read ALL the main Rules of the CDChallenge.

 Focus on the design of only 1 main character.